Rock weathering

 • Helping develop a data-access paradigm for the first big wave of ERW deployment to unlock a virtuous cycle of deployment-driven learning and growing policy support.

-Our goal is to help these new fields and approaches develop in a healthy, high-rigor, science-first, and—as appropriate—fast way.
-In cases where the science behind an OSCI is deep, robust, and clear, Cascade’s work might focus on helping develop the market (e.g. coordinating among buyers and suppliers to establish a healthy marketplace) or helping build social license to deploy at increasing scale.
-In (many) other cases, the science is still developing.
-When this occurs, Cascade will work with (social) scientists, engineers, and community groups to accelerate their work: identifying gaps and helping to direct focus, data + resources towards closing those gaps.
+Our goal is to help these new fields and approaches develop in a healthy, high-rigor, evidence-based, and—as appropriate—rapid manner.
+In cases where the science underlying a natural system climate intervention is deep, robust, and clear, Cascade’s work might focus on helping to shape the market (e.g., coordinating among buyers and suppliers to establish a healthy marketplace), or helping to build social license to deploy that approach at increasing scale.
+In other cases, the science underpinning these innovative approaches may still be developing.
+When this occurs, Cascade works with scientists, engineers, community groups, and others to accelerate their work: identifying gaps and helping to direct focus, data, and resources towards closing those gaps.

-Ultimately, if Cascade encounters cases where scientific developments indicate that a given approach is unsound, unscalable or too risky, we would seek to flag that approach as undesirable and one that the market should not pursue.
+Ultimately, when Cascade encounters cases where scientific developments indicate that a given approach is unsound, unscalable, or too risky, we would seek to flag that approach as one that should not be pursued.